dd32/td-gh-ex/readme.txt

 Do you enjoy this theme?
 Send your ideas - issues - on the theme forms .
 Thank you!

 ============================Change Log================================
+@ Version: 1.3.3
+1. Add new feature merge new option data and existing option data.
+2. Feature for adding call  us text.

 @ Version: 1.3.2
 1. Add new feature call us number customization.
 2. Fixed width tag change with fixed-layout.